Skip to main content

 College Choice & Reallocation

-39 colleges offer this subject. around 20% of applicants submit an open application. around 33% of successful applicants receive an offer from a college they did not specify of places come through the pool.
+39 colleges offer this subject.
+Around 20% of applicants submit an open application.
+Around 33% of successful applicants receive an offer from a college they did not specify of places come through the pool.

 College choice affects practical fit, not the degree awarded or the central course teaching.